CtrlK

 Conciseness

 The content is lean and efficient.
-It avoids explaining what Go, GC, or pprof are.
+It avoids explaining what Go, pprof, or GC are.
 Every section delivers actionable patterns or decision tables without padding.
-The philosophy section is brief and justified by the optimization context.
+The philosophy section is brief and justified (it sets behavioral constraints, not teaching basics).

 3 / 3